michaelbryanstark/fidget/README.md

-# Welcome to Tidder!
-The Side page of the internet!
+# Welcome to Fidget!
+The Side bar of the internet!
 This is a place where everyone can share things and thoughts that they like!

 In order to post you must have a google account, but if all you are here for is just browsing, feel free to browse away!